ehsanaslani/firtigh/README.md

 - **Image and GIF Analysis**: Send media with your query and the bot will analyze it
   - Example: Send an image and ask "@@firtigh این عکس چیه؟" (What is this picture?)
+  - Daily media processing limits prevent excessive usage

+- **Usage Limits**: The bot enforces daily limits on resource-intensive operations
+  - Web searches and media processing are limited to configurable daily quotas
+  - Limits reset every 24 hours

+- **Group Isolation**: Each group's conversations and memories are completely isolated
+  - Information from one group is never leaked to other groups
+  - Maintains privacy and context separation between different communities

 - **Persian Language Support**: The bot is optimized for Persian language interactions
   - Will try to address users by the Persian equivalent of their names